 Choose a propane grill

 If a grill of your choice is gas, consider buying a propane-fueled one.
-Sure, it takes a little bit of convenience, as tanks have to be changed, resulting in savings during installation.
+Sure, it takes a little bit of convenience, as tanks have to be changed.
+But savings on the installation are massive!
 Running gas lines requires both: a permit and a budget for a professional.
 It can add up to about $1,000 for a 20′ line.
 For a more distant outdoor kitchen, this cost is going to grow proportionally.

 Consider a permit free option